All that glitters is not gold: Early uses

+Tolkien

-The phrase is referenced with a reversal of the usual meaning in J. R. R. Tolkien's poem "The Riddle of Strider", originally written for The Fellowship of the Ring:
+The phrase is referenced with a reversal of the usual meaning in J. R. R. Tolkien's poem "The Riddle of Strider," originally written for The Fellowship of the Ring:

 The poem emphasizes that sometimes gold is hidden or mistaken for something else, as opposed to gaudy facades being mistaken for real gold.
 Strider, secretly the rightful king of Gondor, appears to be a mere Ranger.
-Fundamentally, both Tolkien's phrase and the original ask the reader to look beneath the skin, rather than judging on outward look alone.
+Both Tolkien's phrase and the original ask the reader to look beneath the skin, rather than judging on outward appearance.

+Popular music

-Led Zeppelin reference the phrase in the opening line of their 1971 hit Stairway to Heaven: "There's a lady who's sure all that glitters is gold".
+Led Zeppelin reference the phrase in the opening line of their 1971 hit "Stairway to Heaven": "There's a lady who's sure all that glitters is gold."

-Neil Young used the phrase in his song "Don't Be Denied" ("Well, all that glitters isn't gold/I know you've heard that story told"), from his 1973 album Time Fades Away, to express his "realization that even success wouldn't make him happy", even after he obtained fame and money.
+Neil Young used the phrase in his song "Don't Be Denied" ("Well, all that glitters isn't gold/I know you've heard that story told"), from his 1973 album Time Fades Away, to express his "realization that even success wouldn't make him happy," even after he obtained fame and money.

-In the 1973 single Get Up, Stand Up by The Wailers, Bob Marley and Peter Tosh used the phrase in the first verse to reflect the themes of the song - namely the critiques of colonialism and Christianity, and their roles in creating a feeling of resignation among the African diaspora contrary to their values and beliefs:
+In the 1973 single "Get Up, Stand Up" by The Wailers, Bob Marley and Peter Tosh used the phrase in the first verse to reflect the themes of the song - namely the critiques of colonialism and Christianity, and their roles in creating a feeling of resignation among the African diaspora contrary to their values and beliefs:

-Boz Scaggs' song You Make it so Hard (to Say No) from the 1974 album Slow Dancer features the line "All that glitters is not gold/Just like good jokes get old".